senzing-garage/docker-compose-demo/docs/docker-compose-rabbitmq-postgresql/README.md

 ### SSH port

+:thinking: **Optional:**
-:thinking: **Optional** If you do not plan on using the senzing/sshd container then these ssh sections can be ignored
+If you do not plan on using the senzing/sshd container then these ssh sections can be ignored.

-:thinking: Normally port 22 is already in use for `ssh`.
+Normally port 22 is already in use for `ssh`.
 So a different port may be needed by the running docker container.

-1. :thinking: **Optional:** See if port 22 is already in use.
+1. :thinking: See if port 22 is already in use.
+   If it is not in use, the next 2 steps are optional.
    Example:

     ```console